syncfusion-content/ej2-documenteditor-docs/ej2-javascript/document-editor/saving-documents/google-cloud-storage.md

 ---
 layout: post
-title: Save document to AWS S3 in ##Platform_Name## Document editor control | Syncfusion
+title: Save document to Google Cloud Storage in ##Platform_Name## Document editor control | Syncfusion
-description:  Learn about how to Save document to AWS S3 in ##Platform_Name## Document editor of Syncfusion Essential JS 2 and more details.
+description:  Learn about how to Save document to Google Cloud Storage in ##Platform_Name## Document editor control of Syncfusion Essential JS 2 and more details.
 platform: ej2-javascript
-control: Save document to AWS S3
+control: Save document to Google Cloud Storage
 publishingplatform: ##Platform_Name##
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# Save document to AWS S3
+# Save document to Google Cloud Storage

-To save a document to AWS S3, you can follow the steps below
+To save a document to Google Cloud Storage, you can follow the steps below

 {% if page.publishingplatform == "typescript" %}